kyracho/kyracho/README.md

 ### Hi there 👋 it's nice to e-meet you

-Recently I've been spending my days working on personal projects, learning new coding language/technologies.
+Recently I've been spending my days working on personal projects and learning new coding language/technologies.

 My goal for September is to build something in a hackathon and contribute to open source projects on GitHub.